 We're also proud to be the only mastering studio in Washington to offer master lacquer cutting.
-Lacquer cutting for vinyl is performed on either our fully restored Scully Lathe with Westrex 3D-II cutterhead or our Neumann AM32b with SX-74 cutter head, Vinylium pitch system and Technics SP-02 Quartz-lock motor.
-We have the most versatile lacquer cutting studio on the West Coast.
+Lacquer cutting for vinyl is performed on our Neumann AM32b with SX-74 cutter head, Vinylium pitch system and Technics SP-02 Quartz-lock motor making it one of the most advanced cutting systems.

 A Washington state native, Levi Seitz, owner/operator has played a role in many facets of the professional audio community.
 Past experiences include live sound, tracking/mixing, sound design and audio post-production.
 Leveraging experience and a love for music as his foundation, levi is ready to elevate your record to it's full sonic potential.

 “Almost all of my mix sessions end with the question: ‘Where should I go for mastering?’
 I promptly hand them one of Levi's business cards and tell them to go to Black Belt Mastering.
 Why?
 He's close to my studio in Seattle, his rates and equipment are great and he makes my mixes sound killer!
 An extra bonus is that he's a helluva nice guy and very passionate about his work.”